 Yes.
 Other student loans won't affect your eligibility for PhD loans.
 Repayments for your PhD loan will be combined with those for your Masters loan.
-Undergraduate debt will remain separate.
+Undergraduate loan repayments.

-PhD loans will be available for doctorates studied at all universities across the UK.
-This includes equivalent qualifications such as the DPhil and isn't restricted by subject area.
+PhD loans will be available for doctorates awarded by universities across the UK.
+This includes othertypes of doctorate and isn't restricted by subject area.

 Yes.
 The DPhil is equivalent to a PhD and these programmes are eligible for loans in exactly the same way.